grincon0/Pixel_Smash/README.md

 NOTE: Only the `Single player` and `Sound Test` modes are accessible locally.

-OR play the light version: https://grincon0.github.io/pixel_smash_2018_lite/
+OR play it here: https://grincon0.github.io/pixel_smash_2018_lite/

 **Rough Breakdown of Tasks**